emitanaka/supp-visOM/README.md

-# Supplementary material for "Uprooting sub-standard visualisation practices for decision-making in operational management"
+# Supplementary material for "Incorporating statistical thinking into visualisation practices for decision-making in operational management"

 This repository contains supplementary materials for the commentary paper found here [FIXME: include link when available].